msaroufim/newblog/_drafts/2019-09-12-lagrangian-mechanics.md

 # Lagrangian Mechanics

 Lagragian is an alternate formulation of Newtonian Mechanics and while in this tutorial we'll only be talking about classical mechanics, Lagrangians can be found in all areas of physics ranging from electromagnetics to quantum mechanics and relativity.

+Instead of predicting the next position based on the current parameters of the system, the goal is to predict the entire path that a system will take and we call this path the configuration path.
+We can think of all possible configuration paths as occupying their own \\(n \\) dimensional space \\(M \\) and our goal is to find the specific configuration path that would fulfill the principle of least action i.e: minimize action.

 The motion of a system \\(S \\) can be described by the positions of each particle in that system at every timestep where
 * \\(N \\) is the total number of particles